theroyakash/algorithms.theroyakash.com/docs/graph/usage.md

 };
 ```

-The following code shows how to make a graph and use it
+The following code shows how to make a graph :material-graph: and use it

 ```cpp
 int main() {